 In any event, if you are committed to the idea of the dedicated-pole tent, this is hands down the lightest one that we have ever come across.
 We wouldn't hesitate to take it solo camping (in fact, we think that is where it performs best), and if you are willing to tolerate the squeeze that comes with snuggling up next your hiking buddy, you'll each be looking at a somewhat mind-bogglingly low carry weight of less than three-quarters of a pound each.

-Nothing else in this category is going to come close, but if you want something approximately comparable in terms of weight (but with way more room and a less eye-popping price), the Big Agnes Tiger Wall is a good place to start.
+Nothing else in this category is going to come close, but if you want something approximately comparable in terms of weight (but with way more room and a less eye-popping price), there a few other contenders worth considering.

-At $850, you are getting top of the line ultralight materials.
+With this tent, you are getting top of the line ultralight materials.
 However, from a user perspective, we can't find a way to justify the expense.
 Our philosophy is usually that it is better, in the long run, to invest in a high-end piece of equipment that you plan to have for a long time, but in this case, we think the value isn't quite there.
-At this price point, you could buy at least two stellar tents that are between 2-3 pounds (see the NEMO Hornet Elite, NEMO Hornet, Big Agnes Tiger Wall, or Tarptent Double Rainbow).
+At this price point, you could buy at least two stellar tents that are between 2-3 pounds.
 For the truly dedicated ultralight or distance hiker, there are plenty of value options in our Ultralight Tent review.

 The Big Agnes Fly Creek HV2 Carbon.
 We applaud the effort for pushing the boundaries of material engineering.
 After all, you don't know where the line is until you cross it.
 However, we think that this tent crosses it.
 This model could be right for the ultralight ultra-enthusiast with cash to burn, but we think most folks would opt for something at least a little roomier and a little more affordable.